pmPartch/AboutGitAndGitHub/README.md

 ### some basic training and books that I've used in the past

-[www.pluralshight.com](www.pluralsight.com) has some on-line training for Git and GitHub (and they offer a free 10 day trail so you can so all of these if you wish)
+[www.pluralshight.com](www.pluralsight.com) has some on-line training for Git and GitHub (and they offer a free 10 day trail so you can view all of these if you wish)

 * Introduction to Git
 * Git Fundamentals
 * GitHub for Windows Developers

-A book that I've found useful: *Version Control with Git*  by Jon Loeliger (first 88 pages)
+A book that I've found useful: *Version Control with Git*  by Jon Loeliger (first 88 pages covers the basics very well)

 And there is also the GitHub self-paced training: [Start Learning Git and GitHub Today with Self-Paced Training](https://github.com/blog/2083-start-learning-git-and-github-today-with-self-paced-training)

 ### My environment
 I'm using Windows 7 and currently use R version 3.2.3.

-I've also install GitHub Desktop (https://desktop.github.com/) but make use of the bash shell (see more about this below)
+I've also install GitHub Desktop (https://desktop.github.com/) but make use of the bash shell (see more about this below).
+I install this for the git bash shell (I had issues with other bash shells for Windows and this one worked for me...but keep in mind that I installed this back in 2014 so there may be other options available now).
+Now. you might be wondering why I'm using a bash shell instead of the GUI provided by this utility.
+Well, you might notice that if you ask any questions bout Git on the web, your answer will most likely be in the form of some sort of shell invocations...so I would suggest you get used to using the bash shell (my 2 cents of wisdom)

 ### Basic Steps (for getting some files up to GitHub)